-7 Ways to Accomplish a More Organized Optometric Practice Office Space
+7 Ways to Improve Your Eyecare Practice Work Space

 One of the easiest steps to a more organized work space is de-cluttering what is in front of you.
 Whether it's a file folder that is too full, an overflowing pen cup, or too many knick-knacks surrounding your space it's time to get rid of the things you don't need daily access to.
 Anything that's collecting dust on your desk should be gone!